-Names and qualifications of members of the Audit Committee
+Names and qualifications of members of the Audit Committee:

-The Audit Committee currently comprises 3 Non-Executive Directors who are independent for the purposes of the listing rules of the NASDAQ and the U.S. federal securities laws: Dick Milliken (Chairman), Emer Daly and Roisin Brennan.
+The Audit Committee currently comprises 3 Non-Executive Directors who are independent for the purposes of the listing rules of the NASDAQ and the U.S. federal securities laws: Dick Milliken (Chair), Róisín Brennan and Emer Daly.
 The Board has determined that Dick Milliken is the Committee's financial expert.
-It can be seen from the Directors' biographies appearing on page 111 and 112, that the members of the committee bring to it a wide range of experience and expertise, much of which is particularly appropriate for membership of the Audit Committee.
+It can be seen from the Directors' biographies appearing on page 134 and 135, that the members of the committee bring to it a wide range of experience and expertise, much of which is particularly appropriate for membership of the Audit Committee.

-Number of Audit Committee meetings
+Number of Audit Committee meetings:

-The Committee met five times during the year ended March 31, 2019.
-Individual attendance at these meetings is set out in the table on page 24.
-The CFO, the Head of Internal Audit and other senior Finance managers (as required) normally attend meetings of the Committee.
-The external auditors attend as required and have direct access to the Committee Chairman at all times.
+The Committee met six times during the year ended March 31, 2020.
+Individual attendance at these meetings is set out in the table on page 26.
+The Group CFO, the Head of Internal Audit and other senior Finance and I.T. managers (as required) normally attend meetings of the Committee.
+The external auditors attend as required and have direct access to the Committee Chair at all times.
 The Committee also meets separately at least once a year with the external auditors and with the Head of Internal Audit without Executive management being present.
-The Head of Internal Audit has direct access to the Audit Committee Chairman at all times.
+The Head of Internal Audit has direct access to the Audit Committee Chair at all times.

-Summary of the role of the Audit Committee
+Summary of the role of the Audit Committee:

-The role and responsibilities of the Committee are set out in its written terms of reference, which are available on the Company's website at https://investor.ryanair.com/governance, and include:
+The role and responsibilities of the Committee are set out in its written terms of reference, which are available on the Company's website at https://investor.ryanair.com, and include:

-• monitoring the integrity of the financial statements of the Group and any formal announcements relating to the Group's financial performance, profit guidance and reviewing significant financial reporting judgements contained therein;

-- considering significant issues in relation to the financial statements, having regard to matters communicated to it by the auditors; - reviewing the interim and annual financial statements, Annual Report and Form 20-F before submission to the Board including advising the Board whether, taken as a whole, the content of the Annual Report and Form 20-F is fair, balanced and understandable and provides the information necessary for shareholders to assess the Company's performance, business model and strategy; - reviewing the effectiveness of the Group's internal financial controls and risk management systems; - monitoring and reviewing the effectiveness of the Group's Internal Audit function; - considering and making recommendations to the Board in relation to the appointment, reappointment and removal of the external auditors and approving their terms of engagement; - reviewing with the external auditors the plans for and scope of each annual audit, the audit procedures to be utilised and the results of the audit; - approving the remuneration of the external auditors, in particular ensuring that the pre-approval of nonaudit services pertains only to those services deemed permissible under Statutory Instrument No. 312 of 2016 and U.S. SEC rules; - assessing annually the independence and objectivity of the external auditors and the effectiveness of the audit process, taking into consideration relevant professional and regulatory requirements and the relationship with the external auditors as a whole, including the provision of any non-audit services; - reviewing the Group's arrangements for its employees to raise concerns, in confidence, about possible wrongdoing in financial reporting or other matters and ensuring that these arrangements allow proportionate and independent investigation of such matters and appropriate follow up action; and - reviewing the terms of reference of the Committee annually.
+- Monitoring the integrity of the financial statements of the Group and any formal announcements relating to the Group's financial performance, profit guidance and reviewing significant financial reporting judgements contained therein; - Considering significant issues in relation to the financial statements, having regard to matters communicated to it by the auditors; - Reviewing the interim and annual financial statements, Annual Report and Form 20-F before submission to the Board including advising the Board whether, taken as a whole, the content of the Annual Report and Form 20-F is fair, balanced and understandable and provides the information necessary for shareholders to assess the Company's performance, business model and strategy; - Reviewing the effectiveness of the Group's internal financial controls and risk management systems; - Monitoring and reviewing the effectiveness of the Group's Internal Audit function; - Considering and making recommendations to the Board in relation to the appointment, reappointment and removal of the external auditors and approving their terms of engagement; - Reviewing with the external auditors the plans for and scope of each annual audit, the audit procedures to be utilised and the results of the audit; - Approving the remuneration of the external auditors, in particular ensuring that the pre-approval of non-audit services pertains only to those services deemed permissible under Statutory Instrument No. 312 of 2016 and U.S. SEC rules; - Assessing annually the independence and objectivity of the external auditors and the effectiveness of the audit process, taking into consideration relevant professional and regulatory requirements and the relationship with the external auditors as a whole, including the provision of any non-audit services; - Reviewing the Group's arrangements for its employees to raise concerns, in confidence, about possible wrongdoing in financial reporting or other matters and ensuring that these arrangements allow proportionate and independent investigation of such matters and appropriate follow up action; and - Reviewing the terms of reference of the Committee annually.